gokcehan/lf/CONTRIBUTING.md

 There are two files named `os.go` and `os_windows.go` for unix and windows specific code respectively.
 If you add something to either of these files but not the other, you probably break the build for the other platform.
 If your addition works the same in both platforms, your addition probably belongs to `main.go` instead.

-## Make changes to the documentation

-There are three files that contain the documentation in various formats:

-- `doc.go` is the source of the [online documentation](https://pkg.go.dev/github.com/gokcehan/lf)
-- `docstring.go` is used when running `lf -doc`
-- `lf.1` is a man page which is commonly available on Unix-like operating systems (`man lf`)

-You should only make changes to `doc.go`, the other files are automatically generated **and should not be edited manually**.
-Run `go fmt && go generate` to ensure that the code is formatted and files are generated correctly.